aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/final-project/index.md

 2. Code it to obey
 3. Build the box
 4. Build the acrylic floor with LEDs
-5. Use the great idea that emerges to move the ball
+5. Use the great idea that emerged to move the ball

 To be continued.